bradencarlson/sage-jupyter/README.md

 ## Package

 This project can now be found in a package!
 Please keep in mind that this package is still a work in progress, and is not fully functional at the moment.
+Please visit the [Projects](https://github.com/bradencarlson/sage-jupyter/projects?type=beta) page to see which functions are working at the moment.

 Also note that this package, while found on [PyPi](https://pypi.org/project/sage-aata/), is made to be used with SageMath, and not Python.
 This package can be installed with the following command: